新西兰泰普迪尼理工学院/Tai Poutini Polytechnic Greymouth

 Over the duration of the programme, students are encouraged to become independent students and compile portfolios to evidence their learning progression and to scaffold on the tutor-directed activities.
 Evidence is captured through classroom activity participation, completion of tasks, some research, and reflection as well as via the student’s formative and summative assessments.
 The portfolio and project work are the major source of evidence for summative assessment purposes and tutor feedback is recorded.

 Automotive Machining Technician

 Construction building industry

 Applicants must meet the following criteria:

-Applicants for whom English is a second language must meet IELTS (or equivalent) Level 5.5 or above.
+Applicants for whom English is a second language must meet IELTS (or equivalent) Level 5 with no band lower than 5.

 = 新西兰小学申请问题集 =